International School Leaders Conference

 Hotel Kompas Dubrovnik

-Hotel room reservations will be made through the registration process.
-We have secured a block of rooms at the conference hotel with special conference rates available soon:
+Make your hotel room reservations here.
+We have secured a block of rooms at the conference hotel with the following special conference rates:

-Room cost includes breakfast buffet, access to the swimming pools, and in-room wi-fi .
+Room cost includes breakfast buffet, access to the swimming pools, in-room wi-fi, and VAT.